 The Sri Lanka Travel Specialists

-Trek through the rainforest with your wildlife tracker and guide, shaded from the sun by the thick canopy above, and keep your eyes peeled for monkeys, birds, chameleons and snakes lurking amongst the tropical undergrowth.
-There are also a vast range of fascinating trees and flowers hidden in the forest which you guide will help you identify, as well as several precious medicinal plants.
+As well as the trill of birdsong and the rustle of monkeys, there are also a vast range of fascinating trees and flowers hidden in the forest which you guide will help you identify, as well as several precious medicinal plants.
 Stop for refreshments along the way – tea and cake, cooked by the wife of your local tracker, served at a table placed in the shallows of an idyllic lake.

 Red Dot selects only the best accommodation in Sri Lanka, in its particular price range.
 Please suggest which of the three categories might most appeal to you.
 (You can tick more than one box).

 Would you like to sign up for the Red Dot Tours Newsletter ?